samplchallenges/samplchallenges.github.io/_current_challenges/01_workshops.md

 ### Overview/Purpose

 The purpose of this workshop was to go over a preliminary evaluation of results, begin considering analysis and lessons learned, and nucleate opportunities for follow up and additional discussion.
-Part of the goal is to facilitate discussion so that participants can work *together* to maximize lessons learned in the lead up to the August in-person D3R/SAMPL workshop and the JCAMD special issue.
-We hope this early workshop will result in additional follow-up afterwards.

 ### Agenda